aodoming/Mission-to-Mars-ADominguez/README.md

 Finally, build a web application using flask, which executes our scraping code and help update newest data on page.

 ### SITUATION/TASK
 Automate a web browser that visits other different sites to extract data for analysis.
-In this task, extract data about the Mission to Mars from all over the web and store in a MongoDB database, and then render the data in a web application created with Flask.
+In this task, the web browser automation will visit the NASA news and Mars Hemisphere websites to extract data about the Mission to Mars from all over the web and store in a MongoDB database, and then render the data in a web application created with Flask.

 ### APPROACH
 Before scraping the data, first understand how webpages are built.
 Next, write a Python script that can navigate the web for the correct data.
 Once the data is collected, a MongoDB is used to store the information.
-Here is why, MongoDB, a NOSQL document database allows web scraped data, which comes in different forms like paragraphs and images, and are neither neat or tidy, to be easily stored.
-Finally, to put it all together in a web application, utilize Flask a web framework that allows her to create a web application using Python and then customize it with HTML and CSS.
+Here is why, MongoDB, a NOSQL document database allows for web scraped data, which comes in different forms like paragraphs and images that and are neither neat nor tidy, to be easily stored (found in scraping.py).
+Finally, to put it all together in a web application, I utilize Flask(found in app.py) a web framework that allows me to create a web application using Python, and then customize it with HTML and CSS.

 ### RESULTS